Behind the Scenes

 Standing Judicial Commission (SJC)

-The General Assembly annually elects twenty-four elders to serve as members of the Standing Judicial Commission to which it commits all matters of doctrine and justice governed by the Rules of Discipline.
+Facilitate the work of the SJC as it adjudicates matters of doctrine and justice governed by the Rules of Discipline

 Committee on Review of Presbytery Records (RPR)

 Coordinate the RPR to enable representatives from all our presbyteries to gather and review records so we can hold one another accountable to our shared mission and commitments